emmajanedrews/base-template/_posts/2018-04-27-how-do-we-get-buzz-for-our-clients-properties.md

 {% include youtube.html %}

-I was recently a guest on “Smarter San Diego” to talk about a gem of a property that we have on the market in Carlsbad. **This property actually just went pending, but we wanted you to get a closer look at how we prepare and promote great homes like this.**
+I was recently a guest on “Smarter San Diego” to talk about a gem of a property that we had on the market in Carlsbad. **This property actually just went pending, but we wanted you to get a closer look at how we prepare and promote great homes like this.**

 The home was built in the late 1970s, but the entire thing has been renovated.
 The beautifully renovated kitchen boasts brand-new everything.
-You’ve got space for kids, you’ve got space to entertain, and a gorgeous, large master bathroom. **There’s a lot of room for storage in this 21,000 sq ft. property.**
+You’ve got space for kids, you’ve got space to entertain, and a gorgeous, large master bathroom. **There’s a lot of room for storage in this 2,100 square foot property.**

 {% include pullquote.html %}